 If you don't have these two distinct sounds in your own language, it may be hard for you to tell them apart - and even harder for you to make them clearly.
 This blog is designed to help you hear and say these two sounds.

-When you look at the IPA script for these words, shown in the slash brackets, you can see clearly that the vowels are pronounced differently:
+When you look at the IPA script for these words, shown in the slash brackets, you can see clearly that the vowels are different:

 cap /kæp/